feature-engine/feature_engine/docs/contributing/github_quick_start.rst

 Merging Pull Requests
 ---------------------

-Only core contributors have write access to the repository and can merge pull requests.
+Only Core contributors have write access to the repository and can merge pull requests.
 If you are a core contributor, some preferences for commit messages when merging in pull requests:

 - Make sure to use the “Squash and Merge” option in order to create a Git history that is understandable.
-- Keep the title of the commit short and descriptive; be sure it includes the PR #.
+- Keep the title of the commit short and descriptive; be sure it includes the PR # and the issue #.

 After your PR is merged